 Ethics assignment (individual) (10%): A course-based ethics has been approved for this course.
 Students will be required to complete the online Tri-council TCPS 2 tutorial and know the First Nations Principles of OCAP (ownership, control, access, and possession).
 Students should reflect on these ethical considerations within the context of their CBPR project based on the eight modules from the TCPS (~2 pages).
 The tutorial takes an estimated 3 hours to complete, you are able to save and go back to complete if need.
 Register at this link: https://tcps2core.ca/register.
-Due October 26th
+Due October 18th

-Research methods assignment (group) (15%): In groups of 3-4, students will choose a CBR method (i.e. focus group, Community Mapping, survey, interview, talking circle, PhotoVoice) and prepare to lead an interactive session for the class.
-Each group has 30 min with time for questions and feedback from instructor/mentors and will take place on October 12th and 19th during class time.
+Research methods assignment (group) (20%): In groups of 3-4, students will choose a CBPR method (i.e. focus group, Community Mapping, survey, interview, talking circle, PhotoVoice) and prepare to lead an interactive session for the class.
+Each group has 30 min with time for questions and feedback from instructor/mentors and will take place on October 4th and 11th during class time.
 More details will be provided in class.

 Midterm (individual) (15%): Midterm could cover any course content to date, including readings, guest lectures and project-based learning.
-Take home, due November 2nd
+Take home, due October 25th

-Final CBPR report (group) (30%): Under the guidance of the instructor and community mentors/partners, students will undertake a CBPR project throughout the semester and write a report (~ 2,000 words) using a minimum of 10 references.
-The report might also include a knowledge mobilization/impact product (i.e. guidelines, video, blog, website, map, blog) as appropriate and useful to the project.
-The report follows the structure as outlined:
+Final CBPR report (group) (35%): Under the guidance of the instructor and community mentors/partners, students undertake a CBPR project throughout the semester and write a report (~ 2,000 words) using a minimum of 10 references.
+The project outomes might also include a knowledge mobilization/impact product (i.e. guidelines, video, blog, website, map, blog) as appropriate and useful to the project.
+The report is due December 6th and follows the structure as outlined: